weekendesk/nodegate/README.md

 ### Pipelines

+The pipelines are the list of modifiers to execute **synchronously** to modify the container.

+Each modifier will be called with two arguments:
+ - The container, with the update of the previous modifier
+ - The original requests received by nodegate.
+(The Express request).

 ### Modifiers

 All modifiers can be accessed from the top level function of **nodegate** or by direclty import the